Dual Staking Model

 To elaborate on that: AVAX liquid-stakers earn 5.5-7% APY, increasing this yield by 4-6% is already significant for them.

-L1s decentralizing their validator set through Suzaku use the AvalancheL1Middleware contract (see Progressive Decentralization).
+L1s that want to enable restaking use the AvalancheL1Middleware contract (see Progressive Decentralization).

 This smart contract allows the L1 team to:

-1. Define a Primary Asset (e.g. the L1 native token) and its minimum and maximum stake required per validator
+- Define a Primary Asset (the L1 native token) and its minimum and maximum stake required per validator

-3. (Optionally) Define more Secondary Assets and their minimum stake required.
+- (Optionally) Define more Secondary Assets and their minimum stake required

-An Operator has to stake at least the minimum amount of each secondary asset to become a validator of the L1.
+If secondary assets are defined, an Operator must stake at least the minimum amount of each secondary asset in addition to the primary asset to become a validator of the L1.
+However, only the primary asset stake determines the validator's weight in the network.

 If more than one secondary asset is defined, an Operator has to stake the minimum amount of each secondary asset to become a validator.